Concepts

 Execution time: fast (seconds or minutes)

-Rebuild missing events and availability data
+Rebuild missing events and availability dataβ

-• Rebuild events from a specific date according to the retention period defined in Centreon MBI > Generation Option > Data Retention Parameters: :
+- Rebuild events from a specific date according to the retention period defined in Centreon MBI > Generation Option > Data Retention Parameters: :

 nohup /usr/share/centreon-bi/etl/eventStatisticsBuilder.pl -r --events-only > /var/log/centreon-bi/rebuild_events.log &

-number of events: several hours but normally not be longer than 24
+Execution time: Depending on the monitoring perimeter and the number of events: several hours but normally not be longer than 24 hours.
+In excess of this limit, please contact the Centreon support team.

-• Rebuild the availability tables, starting from the day where the last data was present.
+- Rebuild the availability tables, starting from the day where the last data was present.
 Check the mod_bi_hostavailability and mod_bi_serviceavailability date returned by the plugin for the lastest build data:

 nohup /usr/share/centreon-bi/etl/eventStatisticsBuilder.pl -r --no-purge --availability-only -s $date_start$ -e $date_end$ > /var/log/centreon-bi/rebuild_availability.log &

-*Execution time: From a few minutes to several hours, depending on
+Execution time: From a few minutes to several hours, depending on the number of days of rebuild.

-Rebuild the missing performance data
+Rebuild the missing performance dataβ

-• Rebuild the missing performance statistics.
+- Rebuild the missing performance statistics.
 Check the earliest date next to the mod_bi_metrichourlyvalue and mod_bi_metricdailyvalue tables returned by the plugin for the last data calculated: :

 nohup /usr/share/centreon-bi/etl/perfdataStatisticsBuilder.pl -r --no-purge -s $date_start$ -e $date_end$ > /var/log/centreon-bi/rebuild_perfData.log &

-What to do after executing the scripts
+What to do after executing the scriptsβ

-• Case 1 : The rebuild is performed on the same day
+Case 1 : The rebuild is performed on the same day

-Uncomment the lines in /etc/cron.d/centreon-bi-engine and /etc/cron.d/centreon-bi-purge and restart the cron service:
+Uncomment the lines in

-systemctl restart crond restart
+and restart the cron service:systemctl restart crond restart

-• Case 2 : The rebuild finishes the next day
+Case 2 : The rebuild finishes the next day

-systemctl restart crond restart
+and restart the cron service:systemctl restart crond restart

-• Manually execute the daily script:
+Manually execute the daily script:

 /usr/share/centreon-bi/bin/centreonBIETL -d

-• Case 3 : In other cases: Follow the procedure of partial rebuild for the missing days.
+Case 3 : In other cases: Follow the procedure of partial rebuild for the missing days.

-Example: The rebuild took 4 days, from January 1 to January 4: You need to follow the procedure from the beginning and use date_start = 01-01 and date_end = 04/01 The procedure is over, the output of the BI monitoring plugin should be β€œETL execution OK, database is up-to-date”.
+Example: The rebuild took 4 days, from January 1 to January 4: You need to follow the procedure from the beginning and use date_start = 01-01 and date_end = 04/01 The procedure is over, the output of the BI monitoring plugin should be βETL execution OK, database is up-to-dateβ.

-Centreon BAM statistics
+Centreon BAM statisticsβ

-• Follow this procedure if you rebuilt the Centreon BAM statistics.
+Follow this procedure if you rebuilt the Centreon BAM statistics.

-• Reimport the BAM data from the central server to the reporting server by running the following command:
+- Reimport the BAM data from the central server to the reporting server by running the following command:

 /usr/share/centreon-bi/etl/importData.pl -r --bam-only